YangZhafou/Tensorflow-Neuroevolution/documentation/source/index.rst

 Welcome to TFNE's documentation!
 ================================

-Here is some text
+**[WORK IN PROGRESS]**

+Tensorflow-Neuroevolution documentation.
+Currently a work in progress.

 See here for pages about the framework!
 =======================================

 .. toctree::
    :maxdepth: 2
-   :caption: Framework Overview
+   :caption: TFNE Framework

    framework/framework-overview
+   framework/framework-architecture
+   framework/framework-version-history

 See here for pages about the algorithms!